ziatdinovmax/GP/README.md

 python3 reconstruct.py <path/to/file.npy>
 ```

-To perform GP-based sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty run
+To perform GP-guided sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty run
 ```
 python3 explore.py <path/to/file.npy>
 ```